Thank you for your interest in pharmacy residency training at Salem Health.

 2 Residency Project: Each resident completes a year-long project during the residency year.
 Potential projects are identified by the Residency Advisory Committee and presented to the residents for consideration and ranking early in the year.
 Residents participate in all stages of the process including developing a time line, obtaining IRB approval, data collection and analysis, submitting an abstract for presentation of the project at the Northwestern States Conference for Residents and Preceptors and a poster for ASHP Midyear, and completing a manuscript.

-Citywide Residency Conference: Residents participate in bimonthly meetings, intended to round out a residency experience and provide networking opportunities with Portland-area residents & Residency Program Directors.
+Citywide Residency Conference: Residents participate in quarterly meetings, intended to round out a residency experience and provide networking opportunities with Portland-area residents & Residency Program Directors.
 Participation in this program allows residents to share knowledge across organizations and includes educational sessions to further enhance the residency experience.
-Some example topics include personal and professional leadership, preceptor development, change management, project justification, and legislative advocacy. *Of note, these sessions are currently on HOLD due to the ongoing COVID-19 pandemic.*
+Some example topics include personal and professional leadership, preceptor development, change management, project justification, and legislative advocacy.

 Medical Emergency Response: Residents will receive upfront training Basic Life Support (BLS), Advanced Cardiovascular Life Support (ACLS) and Pediatric Advanced Life Support (PALS) and will have the opportunity to actively participate in hospital-wide code blue responses throughout the residency.